|NURS 5101: Fundamental Mechanisms of Acute and Chronic Pain||2020|

 Course Description: This course will review the pharmacological processes underlying normal and pathological pain states, and will build upon this knowledge to gain an understanding of the pharmacotherapies currently utilized for the treatment of pain and their shortcomings.
 Particular emphasis will also be placed on the concept of individualized care and developing technologies within this realm.

-Course Description: This seminar-based course comprised of seminars by clinicians and pain scientists will evaluate, integrate and translate findings from primary literature into evidence-based practice.
+Course Description: This seminar-based course comprised of seminars by clinicians and pain scientists will evaluate, integrate and translate findings from primary literature into evidence-based practice on assessment and management of pain.